 Full Details: Medak Tourism

 Alampur is a historical town on the banks of Tungabhadra River in Mahabubnagar district of Telangana.
 It is famous for Jogulamba Temple (Shakti Peetha), Navabrahma Temples and Sangameswara Temple built in 7th century AD.
 Situated close to the confluence of mighty rivers Krishna and Tungabhadra, Alampur has rich historical and pilgrimage importance.
-The ancient & sacred temples and mighty Tungabhadra River makes Alampur one of the top monsoon destinations near Hyderabad.
+The ancient & sacred temples and mighty Tungabhadra River makes Alampur one of the top places to visit near Hyderabad.
 Jogulamba Temple is very ancient and one of 18 Maha Shakti Peethas of Goddess Shakti.

 The Navabrahma Temples, named as Bala Brahma, Taraka Brahma, Swarga Brahma, Padma Brahma, Garuda Brahma, Kumara Brahma, Arka Brahma, Vira Brahma and the Vishwa Brahma are built close to each other on the banks of River Tungabhadra.
 Among these, Bala Brahma Temple is the biggest and only active temple.
 Sangameswara Temple is about 2 km from Navabrahma temples site.
 Coracle ride in Tungabhadra River is the popular activity.
 Kurnool, Orvakal Rock Garden, Mantralayam and Rollapadu Wildlife Sanctuary are other major attractions nearby.
 Jurala Dam constructed in 1995 on River Krishna, is an interesting place situated on the way to Alampur and it can be visited together.